Robert-Xsa/Introduction-to-Artificial-Intelligent-Text-Generator-Model-Concepts/README.md

 **6.Reinforcement Learning-Based Models**

 Some text generation models use reinforcement learning techniques, where the model is trained to maximize a reward signal.
 Reinforcement learning can be applied to improve the fluency and relevance of generated text.

+**Let's talk more about Neural Language Models.**

+Neural Language Models (NLMs) are a class of machine learning models that leverage neural networks to understand and generate human-like language.
+These models have significantly advanced natural language processing tasks by capturing complex patterns and contextual relationships in large datasets.
+Key characteristics include: